bodywork-ml/bodywork-core/README.md

 ## Documentation

-The official documentation for bodywork-core can be found at [readthedocs.io](https://bodywork.readthedocs.io/en/latest/).
+The official documentation for bodywork-core can be found [here](https://bodywork.readthedocs.io/en/latest/).
 This is the best place to start.

 ## Contacting Us